The Acunetix Login Sequence Recorder can be used to test password-protected areas of your website automatically.

 By default, the LSR will browse to the Target URL that you are configuring the Login Sequence for.

 You may start browsing to the login page and perform a successful login.
 Remember to use correct and valid credentials.
 With each action that is recorded, the panel on the right will start to be populated with login actions.
+Since the LSR is recording actions and not HTTP requests, it also works with web applications that make use of anti-CSRF tokens.

 Once logged in, you may wish to replay the actions as to ensure that the Login Sequence is valid and is logging in successfully.
 This can be done by clicking on Play at the bottom-left of the screen.